Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

     * (optional) `starting_port` is the starting port for each SSH port on each node to map to the "front-end" load balancer.
 The default value is `49000` if not specified.
 Ports from `50000` to `55000` are reserved by the Batch service.
+You must specify enough space for 1000 ports; e.g., `49500` would not be valid since the range would overlap into the reserved range.
     * (optional) `allow` is a list of allowable address prefixes in CIDR format.
     * (optional) `deny` is a list of address prefixes in CIDR format to